nu11secur1ty/Sles12-apache-docker-php7/README.md

 docker-compose up
 ```

-- when you makie a changes
+- when you make a changes
 ```bash
 docker-cpmpose up
 ```